cornerstonejs/cornerstone3D/common/reviews/api/streaming-image-volume-loader.api.md

     defaultOptions: ViewportInputOptions
 }

-// Warning: (ae-missing-release-tag) "Scaling" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 type Scaling = {
     PET?: PTScaling
 }

-// Warning: (ae-missing-release-tag) "ScalingParameters" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 type ScalingParameters = {
     rescaleSlope: number